phu0n9/Enterprise_Assignment1/README.md

 ## Features

-* **A form to collect input from visitors**: The visitors can submit their questions to it, but birthday and gender is not required.
+* **A form to collect input from visitors**: The visitors can submit their questions to it, but birthday is not required.
 * **Contain organization information**: The visitors can see the information displayed in the website
 * **Responsive website**: The website can be used in mobile phones
 * **Maps**: The visitors can see the maps displayed as the address of the store.